conveyal/gtfs-editor/INSTALL.md

 Installation Instructions
 =========================

 The following instructions assume installation on an Ubuntu server with sudo permissions.
+These steps assume Ubuntu 12.04.5 LTS, if using different version of Ubunutu the available versions of software may change requiring slight modifications to these steps.

 Install database

 	sudo apt-get install postgresql-9.1
 	sudo apt-get install postgresql-9.1-postgis

+Install zip and git utilities (if not already installed)

+	sudo apt-get install zip
+	sudo apt-get install git

 Install java jre

 	sudo apt-get install openjdk-7-jre

-Install play framework 1.2.5
+Install play framework 1.2.5 (this software depends on v1.2.x, version 2.x+ is not compatable)

 	wget http://downloads.typesafe.com/releases/play-1.2.5.zip

 Unzip play framework

 	unzip play-1.2.5.zip

 Create database as the postgres user